kheller18/data-structures-algorithms/questions/frontEnd.md

         ```

 36. What are the benefits of CoffeeScript over JavaScript?
-     + Write less do more − For a huge code in JavaScript, we require comparatively a very less number of lines of CoffeeScript.
+     + `Write less do more`: For a huge code in JavaScript, we require comparatively a very less number of lines of CoffeeScript.
-     + Easily understandable − The shorthand form of JavaScript is CoffeeScript, its syntax is quite simple as compared to JavaScript.
+     + `Easily understandable`: The shorthand form of JavaScript is CoffeeScript, its syntax is quite simple as compared to JavaScript.
 Making use of CoffeeScript, we can document clean, clear, and easily discernible codes.
-     + Reliable − CoffeeScript is a secure and reliable programming language to create dynamic programs.
+     + `Reliable`: CoffeeScript is a secure and reliable programming language to create dynamic programs.
-     + Readable and maintainable − CoffeeScript offers aliases for most of the operators, making the code readable.
+     + `Readable and maintainable`: CoffeeScript offers aliases for most of the operators, making the code readable.
 Also maintaining the programs written in CoffeeScript is effortless.
-     + Class-based inheritance − JavaScript does not have classes, in place of them, it offers powerful but complicated prototypes.
+     + `Class-based inheritance`: JavaScript does not have classes, in place of them, it offers powerful but complicated prototypes.
 Unlike JavaScript, in CoffeeScript, we can make classes and inherit them.
 Additionally, it also provides instant and static properties along with mixins.
 It utilizes JavaScript's native prototype to construct classes.
-     + No var keyword − There is no requirement to utilize the var keyword to form a variable in CoffeeScript, hence we can evade accidental or undesirable scope deceleration.
+     + `No var keyword`: There is no requirement to utilize the var keyword to form a variable in CoffeeScript, hence we can evade accidental or undesirable scope deceleration.
-     + Avoids problematic symbols − There is no requirement to utilize the problematic parenthesis and semicolons in CoffeeScript.
+     + `Avoids problematic symbols`: There is no requirement to utilize the problematic parenthesis and semicolons in CoffeeScript.
 In place of curly braces, we can utilize whitespaces to distinguish the block codes such as functions, loops, etc.
-     + Extensive library support − In CoffeeScript, we can utilize the JavaScript libraries and vice versa.
+     + `Extensive library support`: In CoffeeScript, we can utilize the JavaScript libraries and vice versa.
 Thus, we have access to a myriad set of libraries while operating with CoffeeScript.

 37. What is Progressive Rendering?
      + Progressive rendering is a process that is utilized generally to boost the web page's rendering content process.
 Now the rendering process is utilized in modern web development to enhance the mobile data uses of the user, async HTML fragments, prioritizing visible content, and lazy loading of images.

 38. What is the the Anonymous function in JS?
      + Generally, the function name is defined when we define the function itself, in normal user-defined functions, but in the case of an anonymous function, the function name is not defined.
 Here we make use of an assignment operator and variable to stow the function as an object, then utilizing that variable, we will be capable to invoke the function itself.